rustic style kitchen

-Rustic-style kitchen is often used as a general term to describe a certain style, but several components need to be in place for a room to qualify as this type of design.
+A rustic-style kitchen is often used as a general term to describe a certain style, but several components must be in place for a room to qualify for this type of design.
 Rustic design is often found in cabins and mountainside homes but can be used anywhere, as this style is not limited to location.

-Popular for their warm, natural feeling, homeowners that prefer simplicity will be drawn to this type of design.
+Popular for their warm, natural feeling, homeowners who prefer simplicity will be drawn to this type of design.
 Now done with a modern twist, this type of kitchen is growing in popularity.

 Rustic design is a style that is raw, earthy, natural, and aged.
 One of the defining characteristics of this style is the use of natural materials (often in their natural state).
 It is warm and welcoming.
 Rustic kitchens are simple and coarse in design.